shamim1258/Shamim/Technology/Django/Api/base.md

 ## REST Framework
 - Django REST Framework (**DRF**).
+  - When a request hits a view, the view first initializes a Request object, which is a DRF-enhanced HttpRequest from Django.
+  - When compared to Django's HttpRequest, it has the following advantages:
+    - Content is automatically parsed according to the Content-Type header and is available as request.data.
+    - It supports PUT and PATCH methods (including file uploads).
+(Django only supports GET and POST methods.)
+    - By temporarily overriding the method on a request, it checks permissions against other HTTP methods.
 - It is a package built on top of Django to create web APIs.
 - most remarkable features of Django is its Object Relational Mapper (ORM) which facilitates interaction with the database in a Pythonic way.
 - There are three stages before creating a API through REST framework, Converting a Model’s data to JSON/XML format (Serialization), Rendering this data to the view, Creating a URL for mapping to the viewset.